 There should be a proper timetable for checking the moisture level of the soil surface.

-Certainly, make sure that the pot has holes so that water can go out through the soil.
+Certainly, ensure the pot has holes so water can go out through the soil.
 Plus, never place the plant in standing water.
 This can be harmful to the plant.

 5. Soil and Potting Plants

-Organic matter, such as compost offers important nutrients and also improves the soil structure for tropical plants.
+Organic matter, such as compost, offers important nutrients and improves the soil structure of tropical plants.

 Peat moss can help with the moisture reservation.
-Moreover, do not use it too much or it can make soil overly acidic as this can damage the plant.
+Moreover, please do not use it too much; it can make soil overly acidic, damaging the plants.

 Pre-mixed potting soil can also be used for tropical plants.
 This mixing offers the right mixture of other ingredients and organic matter.